matiwinnetou/play-hysterix/README.md

 - graceful handling support for commands
 - request based cache
 - async access to request cache for logging request metrics
-- initial support for metrics
+- initial rudimentary support for global metrics for all commands (HysterixGlobalStatistics)
-- safe - no memory leaks, hysterix context should be garbage collected after each request
+- safe - no memory leaks by design, hysterix context should be garbage collected after each request automatically

 ## CI: